About School-Based Health Centers

 The Washington State Legislature passed Substitute House Bill 1225 in 2021.
 The new law (RCW 43.70.825) directs the Washington State Department of Health (DOH) to establish a school-based health center (SBHC) program to expand and sustain the availability of SBHCs to students in public schools, with a focus on communities and populations who have been historically underserved.

 See the Grant Information page for more details.

 In 2021, DOH requested additional support for the new SBHC Program to respond to the growing mental and behavioral health needs of young people.
 This included a request for funding to expand and improve behavioral health screening, referral and care for adolescents and transition-age youth in both academic and nonacademic settings, including in SBHCs.

-We are awarding grants for SBHCs to improve access to or quality of behavioral health care in SBHCs.
 See the Behavioral Health SBHC Grant Information page for more details.